 Sometimes it can also help to simply build a landing page and then test different PPC platforms by driving traffic to the site.

 What do you think of our review?
 Which PPC platform did you like the best: Google Ads, Facebook Ads or Bing Ads?
-Let us know in the comments section below.
+Let us know in the comments section below, and check out our list of the best social media analytics tools, too.
 Thank you for reading.